-Acelarin, our most advanced product candidate, is a potential first-in-class ProTide that has been evaluated in over 270 patients.
+Acelarin, our most advanced product candidate, is a potential first-in-class ProTide that has been evaluated in over 400 patients.
 Acelarin is a ProTide transformation of gemcitabine that we believe could replace gemcitabine in certain cancer indications and have utility across a range of other cancers.
 In a Phase 1 dose-ranging trial in 49 evaluable patients with advanced metastatic solid tumors, Acelarin was well tolerated, achieved a 78% disease control rate and was associated with intracellular levels of active anti-cancer metabolite over 200 times higher than those reported for gemcitabine.
 A subset of 14 evaluable patients with relapsed/refractory gynecological cancers achieved a 93% disease control rate.
 In a Phase 1b dose-ranging trial in 23 evaluable patients with recurrent ovarian cancer, Acelarin was combined with carboplatin and achieved a 96% disease control rate.
-Based on these disease control rates and the tolerability profile observed in the ovarian cancer patient population, a Phase 1b trial of Acelarin is being conducted in patients with locally advanced or metastatic biliary tract cancers to determine the optimal dose in combination with cisplatin.
-In October 2018, at the European Society for Medical Oncology (ESMO) 2018 Congress, we announced combined results from cohorts 1 and 2 of this trial, also known as the ABC-08 trial, in which Acelarin in combination with cisplatin was observed to continue to achieve approximately a doubling of the response rate expected with the standard of care, gemcitabine plus cisplatin.
-In addition, these results showed the combination was well-tolerated and several patients achieved significant reductions in their tumor volume as well as further tumor shrinkage over time.
+Based on these disease control rates and the tolerability profile observed in the ovarian cancer patient population, a Phase 1b trial of Acelarin was conducted in patients with locally advanced or metastatic biliary tract cancers to determine the optimal dose in combination with cisplatin.
+The final results of this trial (ABC-08) have been published in The Oncologist.
+In 16 evaluable patients, the overall response rate, or ORR, was 44%.
+By comparison, in the ABC-02 trial, which led to gemcitabine plus cisplatin becoming the current global standard of care for the first-line treatment of patients with advanced biliary tract cancer, an ORR of 26% was achieved in the evaluable population.
+Responses were observed across all five biliary tract cancer subtypes following treatment with Acelarin plus cisplatin and one patient had a complete response, which is a rare occurrence in the treatment of patients with biliary tract cancer.
+The investigators also highlighted the favorable safety profile of Acelarin in combination with cisplatin in patients with biliary tract cancer.

 In June 2019, the FDA granted orphan drug designation for Acelarin for the treatment of advanced biliary tract cancer.
+In addition, EMA granted orphan drug designation for Acelarin for the treatment of advanced biliary tract cancer in February 2020.
 In October 2019, the FDA cleared the IND for our Phase 3 clinical trial, also known as the NuTide:121 trial, of Acelarin in combination with cisplatin for patients with previously untreated locally advanced or metastatic biliary tract cancer.
+We expect to enroll a sufficient number of patients in 2021 to enable the first interim analysis in 2022.
 We believe Acelarin in combination with cisplatin has the potential to significantly improve the survival outcomes of patients with advanced biliary tract cancer.
 If approved, our goal is to establish Acelarin in combination with cisplatin as the global standard of care for the first-line treatment of patients with advanced biliary tract cancer.